 Chimney breasts and fireplaces

-Repair category 1
+Repair category -

-Notes
+Notes Not applicable.

 Internal decorations

 Repair category 2

-Notes Many materials used prior to 1999 contained asbestos.
+Notes The internal decorations are reasonable but marked in places from wear and tear.
+Many materials used prior to 1999 contained asbestos.
 Attention is drawn to, although not limited to, textured finishes to ceilings.
 Appropriate precautions should be taken if any sanding or redecoration is planned, and should removal be contemplated, this should only be carried out by a licensed asbestos removal contractor.